 This white chicken chili is anything but boring.
 It owes its yumminess to a rich, creamy broth that comes from combining cornmeal and milk (who knew?).
 And when it comes to spice, there’s no lack of it here.
 Jalapeño, diced green chilies, chili powder, and cayenne pepper have got you covered.

 Chickpea White Bean Chili

-You don’t need to add meat to your chili to have it taste great, but we suggest making your own homemade veggie stock as a base.
-The all-star ingredient here happens to be cloves, which seriously don’t overpower it but instead add the perfect amount of richness.
-Shredded cheese and heavy cream will make it extra creamy, but we swear that it’s just as good without if you happen to be vegan.
+You don’t need to add meat to your chili to have it taste great.
+I trick is making your own homemade veggie stock as a base.
+The all-star ingredient here happens to be cloves, which don’t seriously overpower it but instead add the perfect amount of richness.
+Shredded cheese and heavy cream make it extra creamy, but we swear that it’s just as good without if you happen to be vegan.

 Slow Cooker Creamy White Chicken Chili

 So how do you get a rich and creamy broth without the calories that come with the addition of half-and-half or cream?
 It’s possible when you use a can of creamed corn and add a blended mixture of broth, beans, cilantro, light cream cheese, and cornstarch to your crockpot chili.
 We strongly suggest garnishing this delectable dish with some crispy tortilla chips.

 When we saw that this tasty white chili recipe didn’t call for any cutting, we were sold.
 All you need to do is throw chicken, diced tomatoes, chili peppers, all your favorite beans, corn, some stock, and softened cream cheese into your slow cooker and let it do its thing.
 Add a few slices of lime at the end for a hint of zestiness.